UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 ^^^^^^^^^^^^^

-Form values are important access points that provide more specific information than is provided in higher-level elements like <typeOfResource>.
-While these form values do not currently contain valueURI attributes, the strings themselves are controlled terms that are clean and consistent so we want to bring them over.
+Form values are important access points that provide more specific information than is provided in higher-level elements like :code:`typeOfResource`.
+While these form values do not currently contain :code:`valueURI` attributes, the strings themselves are controlled terms that are clean and consistent so we want to bring them over.

 Xpath
 ^^^^^

-mods:physicalDescription/mods:form
+:code:`physicalDescription/form`

 Decision
 ^^^^^^^^

-We will use edm:hasType instead of dcterms:format in order to accommodate form values without a URI.
-We need to move all of the form values over, so using edm:hasType will make sure that we bring every form term regardless of whether it is defined as a URI or a literal.
+We will use `edm:hasType` instead of `dcterms:format` in order to accommodate form values without a URI.
+We need to move all of the form values over, so using `edm:hasType` will make sure that we bring every form term regardless of whether it is defined as a URI or a literal.

 Here's an `example record - gamble:1 <https://digital.lib.utk.edu/collections/islandora/object/gamble%3A1/datastream/MODS/view>`_